graciousagency/doctrine-encryption-bundle/README.md

 Simple bundle to add 2 new types to Doctrine
 * encrypted
+* encryptedArrayCollection
 * hashed

-It relies on libSodium for encyption
+It relies on libSodium for encryption

 ## Settings
 There are 2 settings at the moment, both are env vars